ahlstromcj/seq66/README.md

         *   Improved state-appearance of Stop, Pause, and Play buttons.
         *   Fixed issue opening an non-standard-length pattern in its window.
         *   Fixed note events not getting linked after recording.
-        *   Fixed drawing of wrap-around notes with linear gradient.
+        *   Fixed drawing of wrap-around notes with linear gradient, and fixed handling of note wrap-around when set to false.
         *   Seq66 now prevents opening the event editor if recording is in progress.
 Cannot update event editor live with new events.
     *   Version 0.99.3: